 This collection consists of a handwritten memoir of Civil War service by Lou Moore, which was read to the George W. Lennard Post of the Grand Army of the Republic at New Castle, Indiana, on 13 April 1895.
 It describes Moore's service in the 16th Indiana Infantry Regiment, which was mustered into U.S. service on 12 August 1862.
 The regiment saw service in the Western theater, including the Battle of Richmond (29-30 August 1862), the Vicksburg campaign, the Battle of Arkansas Post (11 January 1863), and the Red River Campaign.

-This collection consists of a letter from Thomas A. Moore, United States Army, stationed in France during World War I, to his friend Martin L. Watson, West Virginia, April 22, 1919.
-He writes to his friend that he is not able to receive packages, he looks forward to coming home, and he enjoys having the men and women come from the States to entertain them.
+Letter from Thomas A. Moore, United States Army, stationed in France during World War I, to his friend Martin L. Watson, West Virginia, April 22, 1919.
+He writes that he enjoys having the men and women come from the States to entertain them.